Protecting Human Voices: Battling the Monster of Artificial Intelligence in the Dubbing Industry

 According to what was reported by the French Press Agency, twenty unions and labor organizations from Europe, the United States and Latin America have established the “United Voices Organization”, which is campaigning under the slogan “Do not steal our votes” in order to push for the adoption of legislation that harmonizes artificial intelligence and human creativity.

-In recent years, dubbing professionals have not been particularly concerned about the spread of “Text To Speech” technology, which is a technology that makes it possible to convert written text into speech emanating from a human voice by automatic utterance, and it is a method used in video services.
+In recent years, dubbing professionals have not been particularly concerned regarding the spread of “Text To Speech” technology, which is a technology that makes it possible to convert written text into speech emanating from a human voice by automatic utterance, and it is a method used in video services.
 Voice assistants such as Siri and Alexa.

 AI-powered platforms such as revoicer.com offer a wide range of voice services for a monthly fee of $27, which is a fraction of what professionals charge in this field.